 Electromagnetic potentials satisfy both criteria.
-As for (C1), the potentials allow a local and Lorentz covariant description of electromagnetic induction phenomena, impossible in terms of the fields [9, p 6002-p3, p4]; as for (C2), the potentials lead in a transparent and 'spontaneous' way to a spacetime formulation of electromagnetism.
+As for (C1), the potentials allow a local and Lorentz covariant description of electromagnetic induction phenomena, impossible in terms of the fields [9]; as for (C2), the potentials lead in a transparent and 'spontaneous' way to a space - time formulation of electromagnetism.

 Criteria (C1) and (C2) can, of course, be applied also to the potentials derived from the pair uniquely determined by the procedure outlined in section 4.
-These pairs of potentials can be dropped without diminishing the predictive power of the theory; it is debatable if their dropping diminishes the descriptive proficiency of the theory (gauge invariance) [2, 14, 17].
+These pairs of potentials can be dropped without diminishing the predictive power of the theory; it is debatable if their dropping diminishes the descriptive proficiency of the theory (gauge invariance) [2] [14] [17].

 The above criteria can be fruitfully used in dealing with a great variety of issues.
-Of course, their application, being theory dependent, yields results that depend on time.
-In Maxwell's times, for instance, the aether concept had, according to our definition, a 'physical meaning'; today, since our experimentally corroborated theories do not use the concept of aether, this concept cannot have any 'physical meaning'.
-As significant, contemporary, examples, we shall consider only two cases: the concept of spacetime and the wavefunction.
-The formulation of electromagnetism in terms of Minkowski spacetime does not enlarge the predictive power of the theory (no more experimentally testable predictions): so, while spacetime does not fulfil criterion (C1), it does fulfil criterion (C2).
-Of course, in general relativity, spacetime also fulfils criterion (C1); this reminds us that the application of the above criteria must take into account the entire theoretical framework.
-As for the wavefunction, it is said that, though it is not a measurable quantity, it is physically meaningful because $\psi \psi^ dV$ yields the probability of finding the particle in the volume element dV.
-Also in this case, the physical meaning is attributed only in correspondence of a possible measurement.
-Instead, and more reasonably, the physical meaning of the wavefunction is simply due, according to criterion (C1), to the fact that its elimination reduces the predictive capacity of the theory to zero.
+Of course, their application, being theory - dependent, yields results that depends on time.
+In Maxwell's times, for instance, the Aether concept had, according to our definition, a "physical meaning"; today, since our experimentally corroborated theories do not use the concept of Aether, this concept cannot have any "physical meaning".
+As significant, contemporary, examples, we shall consider only two cases: the concept of space - time and the wave function.
+The formulation of electromagnetism in terms of Minkowski space - time does not enlarge the predictive power of the theory (no more experimentally testable predictions): so, while space - time does not fulfill criterion (C1), it does criterion (C2).
+Of course, in general relativity, space - time fulfills also criterion (C1): this remind us that the application of the above criteria must take into account the entire theoretical framework.
+As for the wave function, it is said that, though it is not a measurable quantity, it is physically meaningful because $\psi\psi^dV$ yields the probability of finding the particle in the volume element dV.